Configuring a Backup Mail Server

 Figure 2 will then appear, where you can provide the details of the backup mail server.

-- To know how to configure the parameters in Figure 2, refer to Configuring the Mail Server .
+- To know how to configure the parameters in Figure 2, refer to Configuring the Mail Settings .

 - Click the Update button to save the changes.